OpenXbox/xbox-webapi-python/README.md

             print(
                 f"""
-                Could not refresh tokens from {tokens_file}, err={e}\n You might have to delete the tokens file if refresh token is expired
+                Could not refresh tokens from {tokens_file}, err={e}\n You might have to delete the tokens file and re-authenticate if refresh token is expired
             """
             )
             sys.exit(-1)